GDivino/algorithms/README.md

 ## Language

-The main laguage I will be using is python because this is what I am most comfortable in using, however I am open to adding more solutions with different languages if time allows it.
+The main laguage I will be using is python because this is what I am most comfortable in using.
+However I am open to adding more solutions with different languages if time allows it.

 ## Structure